A kids’ morning routine chart helps families have calm mornings. Teach your child how to use the morning routine for better mornings.

-But by having the morning routing printable, there will be fewer meltdowns.
+But by having the kids’ morning routine chart, there will be fewer meltdowns.

 You won’t need to nag.
 There will be less of the raising your voice that leads to children getting upset.

-The morning routine printable will also help you see if your child is having a morning meltdown at the same time.
+The morning routine printable will also help you see if your child is having a morning meltdown at the same time each day.

 You could find your child is having meltdowns over the getting shoes on part.
 This will help you narrow in your discussion with your child.

 Ultimately, having the routine will reduce meltdowns and give you more bandwidth for when there are big feelings.

 This free morning routine printable is available for you to download and use immediately.

 Here are the supplies you need: